 In Europe, marijuana and cannabis laws differ from country to country.
-While the general EU law permits the consumption of CBD products containing no more than 0.2% THC, there are a few exceptions such as Croatia, and Slovenia, etc; that applies an outright ban to all cannabis and cannabis derived substances including CBD.
+While the general EU law permits the consumption of CBD products containing no more than 0.2% THC, there are a few exceptions such as Croatia, Slovenia, etc; that apply an outright ban to all cannabis and cannabis-derived substances including CBD.

-CBD and medical cannabis are legal substances in Germany and have been so for over 2 years now.
-Patients requiring CBD are expected to get a marijuana card and doctors prescription for their medications.
+CBD Pre-rolls and medical cannabis are legal substances in Germany and have been so for over 2 years now.
+Patients requiring CBD are expected to get a marijuana card and doctor’s prescription for their medications.

 While recreational cannabis remains illegal, Germany holds a liberal stance on the private and public consumption of the substance.

-Bulgaria made history by becoming the first EU country to allow free sale of hemp-derived cannabidiol.
-Tis makes CBD products legal and easy to purchase in Bulgaria, as long as they contain less than 0.2% of THC.
+Bulgaria made history by becoming the first EU country to allow the free sale of hemp-derived cannabidiol.
+This makes CBD products legal and easy to purchase in Bulgaria, as long as they contain less than 0.2% of THC.

-Cyprus follows the EU regulations and allows cultivation of hemp.
-Any products manufactured from this plans must not exceed 0.2% of THC, making regular CBD products legal to purchase.
+Cyprus follows the EU regulations and allows the cultivation of hemp.
+Any products manufactured from this plan must not exceed 0.2% of THC, making regular CBD products legal to purchase.

-Hemp derived CBD is legal to purchase as long as it has less than .3% THC (higher than EU limit of .2%THC).
+Hemp-derived CBD is legal to purchase as long as it has less than .3% THC (higher than the EU limit of .2%THC).

 In Austria the legal situation regarding CBD is a bit more complicated than in Germany, cannabis flowers and extracts containing CBD can be legally sold, but not as a food supplement or medication and the maximal content of THC allowed is 0.3%.

-While CBD products in Finland are legal, they are regarded as medicine, therefore require prescription.
-Importing CBD products form abroad is also not easy and heavily regulated.
+While CBD Pre-rolls products in Finland are legal, they are regarded as a medicine, and therefore require a prescription.
+Importing CBD Pre-rolls products from abroad is also not easy and heavily regulated.

-To become eligible to purchase and use a control quantity of the substance in Denmark, you would require a written prescription from your licensed health care provider.
+To become eligible to purchase and use a controlled quantity of the substance in Denmark, you would require a written prescription from your licensed health care provider.

 CBD oil is legal in the Netherlands as long as it was produced outside of The Netherlands and contains less than the legal concentration of 0.2% THC in its formulation.